-By the way, the near side of the moon (see illustration) rotates from lunar west to lunar east, whereas the back side spins from lunar east to lunar west.
+By the way, the near side of the moon (see illustration) rotates from lunar west to lunar east (left to right), whereas the back side spins from right to left.

 Libration in latitude is the moon’s north-south nodding.
 It results primarily from the approximate 5o tilt of the moon’s orbital plane with respect to the ecliptic (Earth’s orbital plane).